 In addition, team development is not a static process, nor is it linear.
 Adding new people to a productive team will often reduce the productivity of existing members, as new members are identified, assigned responsibilities and incorporated into the team.
 Likewise, as team members leave (having contributed to the project outcomes), the team dynamics change, and a period of adjustment is required.

-As a result, teams can move forward and backward in the group development cycle, and some teams remain frozen in a less-developed stage, and never progressing to the highly productive performing stage.
+As a result, teams can move forward and backward in the group development cycle, and some teams remain frozen in a less-developed stage, and never progress to the highly productive performing stage.

 As long as the project manager doesn’t stereotype his or her team, understanding these dynamics can be helpful, allowing the project managed to consciously shape the development of the team.

 Stage 1: Forming – turning a group into a team

 Typical project environment, team members don’t choose to join the team, they are assigned to it.
 As a result, we should never assume they have the vision regarding the project’s objective, nor understand the specific stakeholder environment in which they are working.